-MOCA shall provide the applicant with a copy of the inspection report, a copy of test results of any samples taken by the inspector (at no cost to the applicant), and an organic certificate.
-The certificate of organic operation will be generated from the Organic Integrity Database and will be provided by MOCA to operations electronically.
-The certificate specifies, at minimum:
+MOCA shall provide the applicant with a copy of the inspection report, a copy of test results of any samples taken by the inspector (at no cost to the applicant), and an organic certification which specifies, at minimum:

 - 1. Certified operation's name (all legal names) and address(es), including a physical address if the mailing or legal address is not the physical location of the operation; - 2.
 Certifying agent's name, address, Web site, and phone number; - 3.
 Effective date (when the current or initial certifying agent first certified the operation to the USDA organic regulations); - 4.
 Issue date (when the certifying agent issued the organic certificate); - 5.
 Anniversary date (when the certified operation must submit its annual update).
 Organic certificates cannot include expiration dates; - 6.
 Categories of organic operation (crops, wild crops, livestock, and handling/processing); - 7.
 Specific certified organic products covered by the organic certificate, allowing auditors and buyers to verify whether the operation is certified to produce or handle the product for sale (e.g., "hay" or "Uncle Perry's Berry Organic Granola"); - 8.
-Labeling category for each product certified under the handling/processing certification category (not required for products in the crops, wild crops, or livestock certification categories).
-Labeling categories: 100% Organic, Organic, Made with Organic (specified ingredients or food groups), and Livestock Feed (Organic or 100% Organic);
+Labeling category for each product certified under the handling/processing certification category (not required for products in the crops, wild crops, or livestock certification

-- 9. The statement, "Certified to the USDA organic regulations, 7 CFR Part 205."
+- categories).
+Labeling categories: 100% Organic, Organic, Made with Organic (specified ingredients or food groups), and Livestock Feed (Organic or 100% Organic); - 9.
+The statement, "Certified to the USDA organic regulations, 7 CFR Part 205."
 This differentiates USDA organic products from those certified to other organic standards; and - 10.
 The statement, "Once certified, a production or handling operation's organic certification continues in effect until surrendered, suspended or revoked."